gperdrizet/bartleby/docker_setup.md

 2. Set-up docker-compose? (see above)
 3. Build some base images for archival purposes

 It'd be nice to have some images to start with if we have to rebuild/extend this (or even for other projects) For example, a nvidia/cuda:11.4.3-runtime-ubuntu20.04 image, in case it changes/becomes unavailable on Docker Hub.
-Maybe a base kepler transformers+bitsandbytes+CUDA image (see the set-up notes to understand what a pain it was the first time) also, maybe an image for newer cards?
+Maybe a base kepler transformers+bitsandbytes+CUDA image (see the set-up notes to understand what a pain it was the first time).
+Also, maybe an image for newer cards?
 (Our GTX1070 has plenty of memory to run one model and is compatible up to driver 550).
 You get the idea.

+Docker is cool, I hate is so much.